NHS HEALTH DATA: A PUBLIC ASSET UNDER THREAT OF PRIVATISATION

 An asset to be stripped?

-Private corporations have also spotted the value of NHS data - and are keen to cash in.
-They are seeking contracts from the government to provide outsourced data services to the NHS.
-These contracts can be lucrative in themselves - Palantir’s latest contract is for £23million - but the even bigger prize is access to the data itself.
+These contracts can be lucrative in themselves – Palantir’s latest contract is for £330 million – but the even bigger prize is access to the data itself.
 Many companies see public data as a resource they can exploit to develop highly profitable new products and services.

 This raises huge questions for the NHS.
 How far can private companies be trusted with sensitive health data?
 If private companies are involved, how can we make sure the data is not misused?
 If NHS data is used by a private company to develop profitable products or services, how do we ensure that the NHS gets a fair share of the benefits?
 How can we ensure short-term work with tech corporations does not lock the NHS into an expensive long term dependency?